elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Example

-The function `plot/1` tries to draw a graphic to represent the position of a point in a cartesian plane.
-This function receives a parameter of `Map` type with the point attributes, which can be a point of a 2D or 3D cartesian coordinate system.
+The function `plot/1` tries to draw a graphic to represent the position of a point in a Cartesian plane.
+This function receives a parameter of `Map` type with the point attributes, which can be a point of a 2D or 3D Cartesian coordinate system.
 This function uses dynamic access to retrieve values for the map keys:

 ```elixir
 defmodule Graphics do